varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 ====

 * Publishing and subscribing nodes are the bread and butter of ROS.
 This pattern is great for moving around a lot of data, and processing it quickly.
 * However, we often want our robots to respond to data.
-To construct simple behaviors in ROS we use `services.
+To construct simple behaviors in ROS we use `services`.
-* A service is a robotic task that can be performed _synchronusly_, which is just afancy word for `while you wait.
+* A service is a robotic task that can be performed *synchronusly*, which is just a fancy word for, "while you wait".
 * A good analogy for services would be a regular old function call.
 In most programs when you call a function, the code making the call waits for the function to return before proceeding.
 * A few toy examples of services for autonomous driving would be: